Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Recovery of a Feasible Solution

 \section{Recovery of a Feasible Solution}

 Sliding windows is a popular technique for tackling large-scale time-indexed optimization problems.
-It decomposes such problems by splitting the planning horizon into \textit{windows}, and solving the problem for each window in turn.
-We model our instantiation of the heuristic on the work of \citet{cul11}.
+It splits the planning horizon into \textit{windows}, and solves the problem for each window in turn.
+Our instantiation is based on the work of \citet{cul11}, \citet{doi:10.1287/inte.2014.0737}, and \citet{o2015optimization}.
+We use the heuristic to find initial feasible solutions to our planning models, which are then fed into LNS.

+Figure \ref{fig:SlidingWindows} graphically depicts the sliding windows method.
 Let $W$ denote the number of time periods in each window (its width).
-The heuristic starts by solving the MIP over periods 1 to $W$.
-Once this sub-problem is solved, we move the start of our window forward to period $W - O$, where $O$ represents an \textit{overlap}.
-This parameter controls the extent to which consecutive problems overlap in terms of the horizon.
-As the window moves forward to period $W - O$, all variables in periods 1 to $W - O - 1$ are fixed to the solution found after solving the first sub-problem.
-This process is repeated until the last time period in our horizon has been scheduled.
+The heuristic starts by solving the model over periods 1 to $W$, and then fixing all decisions in periods 1 to $W - O$, where $O$ is an \textit{overlap}, to their values in the resulting solution.
+We then move the start of our window forward to period $W + 1 - O$, and repeat the process until the last time period in our horizon has been scheduled.
+To reduce the likelihood of infeasibility as a result of the short-term view of each window, windows are extended with $H$ \textit{relaxed} time periods.
+We then solve subproblems containing $W + H$ time periods, with all integer variables in the last $H$ of these periods becoming continuous.
+Note that only the activities of the first $W - O$ periods of this time frame are fixed before the window is moved forward.